qiot-project/qiot-ubi-multiarch-builder/README.md

 ## Using the builder image to build a native quarkus binary

-Create a dockerfile for your project to do a chained build:
+1. Create a dockerfile for your project to do a chained build (eg. src/main/docker/Dockerfile.multiarch):

 ```
 FROM qiot-ubi-multiarch-builder:1.0 AS builder